decentfund/kyodo/docs/README.md

 ### Setting up arbitrary token balances

-If you need to specify additional token balances, you can do so by creating a `balances.json` file in the root of the kyodo package
+If you need to specify additional token balances, you can do so by creating a `balances.json` file in the root of the kyodo package.
 Tokens should be specified in the form of `TICKER: BALANCE`, like `BTC: 1`

 ## Description

 **Kyodo** is Ethereum blockchain based web app, the cross-platform incentive tool for building the crypto economy for DAO based on Impression revenue model.
 We build Kyodo to run Decent.Fund.
-As an organizational structure, it's defined as Adhocracy As governance, it has two models Democracy and Meritocracy.
+As an organizational structure, it's defined as Adhocracy.
+As governance, it has two models Democracy and Meritocracy.

 Colony: Decent.Fund

 **Decent.Fund mission** is to contribute to the mass adoption of the decentralized solutions, making the concepts of the new crypto economy closer to the unchained world.
 According to the mission Decent.Fund focuses on following activities:

 1. UI/UX design